corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 The Archive Service consists of the following:

-* [Archive Service CorDapp](#archive-service-cordapp)- which contains the necessary flows to mark and archive transactions.
+* [Archive Service CorDapp](#archive-service-cordapp) - contains the necessary flows to mark and archive transactions.
 * [Archive Service Client Library](archive-library.md) - which provides programmatic access to the archive service, and [exposes relevant APIs](archiving-apis.md).
 * [Archive Service Command Line Interface](archiving-cli.md) - which allows you to perform archiving tasks from the command line.